Graveyard Fields Hike (How to See 2 Waterfalls in 1 Trail)

 Lower Falls

-Descend down the steps then you will cross a bridge.
+Descend down the steps, and then you will cross a bridge.
 Make sure to stop and take in the view while on the bridge, as it is really magnificent!
-It is particularly beautiful during fall when the leaves are changing colors.
+It is lovely during fall when the leaves are changing colors.

 Read More: 20+ Kid-Friendly Waterfalls In NC (Easy Hikes And Swimming Holes!)